survivejs/webpack-book/manuscript/developing_with_webpack/04_refreshing_css.md

 In this case, *css-loader* gets evaluated first, then *style-loader*. *css-loader* will resolve `@import` and `url` statements in our CSS files. *style-loader* deals with `require` statements in our JavaScript.
 A similar approach works with CSS preprocessors, like Sass and Less, and their loaders.

 T> Loaders are transformations that are applied to source files, and return the new source.
-Loaders can be chained together, like using a pipe in Unix.
-See Webpack's [What are loaders?](http://webpack.github.io/docs/using-loaders.html) and [list of loaders](http://webpack.github.io/docs/list-of-loaders.html).
+Loaders can be chained together, like using a pipe in Unix. `loaders: ['style-loader', 'css-loader']` can be read as `styleLoader(cssLoader(input))`.

+T> See webpack's [loader documentation](https://webpack.js.org/concepts/loaders/) and [list of loaders](https://webpack.js.org/loaders/) for further information.

 W> If `include` isn't set, Webpack will traverse all files within the base directory.
 This can hurt performance!
 It is a good idea to set up `include` always.
 There's also `exclude` option that may come in handy.
 Prefer `include`, however.